-Courses are modeled after actual law school courses.
-The curriculum, texts, and instructional methods are similar to what the student will experience in law school.
-As such, students will learn how to raise and defend an argument, develop their analytical thinking, reasoning, and speaking skills; and write many different types of legal briefs/memoranda.
+Law Magnet students learn how to raise and defend an argument; develop their analytical thinking, reasoning, and speaking skills; and write many different types of legal briefs/memoranda.
 In short, students will have a solid understanding of what preparation for a legal career entails.

 Freshman students participating in the Law Magnet Program are also required to:

 - Maintain a Weighted academic GPA of 3.5 or higher (maintained through enrollment).

 - Entering freshman must: a.
 Submit program application with essay b.
 Complete the Freshman Success class in the Summer session c.
 Enroll in the leadership course in the Fall semester d.
 Maintain strong attendance/disciplinary record.